vsoch/rfc-jekyll/README.md

 The various urls are used to define relative paths in the repository.
 The list of pages (optional) will render a left side navigation to give the reader context of all the documents included for a spec.
 Importantly, the key `image-spec` at the top is used to lookup this metadata.
+Finally, the list of versions should correspond to releases.
+If a release isn't given in the browser as a variable, then we fall back to the `default_version` variable.

 ##### 2. Document Index Page